Summary

 One of the amazing things about cold water immersion is that "cold can protect life as well as endanger it" (Harries 2003).
 Unlike hypothermia induced by frigid air, which can result in frostbite, liquid cold water is insufficient to freeze human cells.
 Thus, even victims of cold water drowning can survive prolonged periods without breathing or a pulse, when arriving at the emergency room in a hypothermic state.
 Weinberg 1993 cautions, "although the clinical presentation may be such that the victim appears dead, aggressive management may allow successful resuscitation in many instances."

-Operating during rewarm refers to the impairment that is typically part of recovering from cold exposure.
+After several minutes in freezing cold water, the human body will experience a transient (temporary) cognitive impairment and a loss of dexterity.
+That impairment that is typically part of recovering from cold exposure.
 For example, driving a car is a dangerous activity that demands full command of the senses and extremities.
 A person should allow sufficient time for full rewarming before attempting to operate a motor vehicle, hand tools, or do anything else dangerous.

 After my 14 minute ice bath, afterdrop was probably a more serious concern than hypothermia.
 During cold immersion, the human body will automatically employ vasoconstriction to limit blood flow to the extremities and conserve heat for the vital functions in the core.
 When emerging from the ice bath, blood returns to the cold limbs and begins rewarming the muscles.
 But the blood that goes through the extremities must eventually return to the heart.
 Afterdrop is a phenomenon in which the core body temperature continues to fall even while rewarming, because blood returning to the core is colder after having passed thru the frigid arms and legs (Romet 1988).